Ayurvedic Shampoo Bar with Brahmi Bhringraj Hibiscus Shikakai Amla Reetha & Neem

 Reetha the Soap nut tree, grows abundantly in India.
 Its fruit has been used for cleaning hair, body, and clothes since ancient times.
 Soap nuts are 100% natural and contain no chemical additives, making them a great choice for anyone with sensitive skin.
 They work like soap because their shell contains a substance called "saponin" which is released when it comes in contact with warm water.
 The inner seed is hard and black and contains no saponin.

 Brahmi powder is a remedy for people with chronic hair problems.
 Brahmi can make hair dark, dense, and lustrous.
 It strengthens hair roots, thus controlling hair thinning and hair loss.
 Regular use control premature graying and massaging it into the scalp clears dandruff.

 Hibiscus (Jaswand) is known as one of the best secrets to beautiful and healthy hair.
 Hibiscus promotes hair growth, stops hair fall, gives hair a healthy luster with bounce, and delays premature graying.
 Hibiscus has been a wonderful ingredient in hair treatments that combine other ayurvedic herbs such as alma and brahmi.

 Neem Leaf Powder removes lice and dandruff when applied to the hair.
-It has triple advantage of being a natural antiseptic, germicide as well as an excellent deodorant.
+It has the triple advantage of being a natural antiseptic, germicide as well as an excellent deodorant.
 It is therefore very effective on skin allergies, prickly heat, sweat - rashes, itches.
-It is antiseptic, germicidal, effective for skin allergies, bed sores, lice, dandruff and itching.
+It is antiseptic, germicidal, effective for skin allergies, bed sores, lice, dandruff, and itching.

 New to Natural Shampoo Bars?
 Here are a few things to know: